-Nelson score in shootout, Islanders beat Panthers 3-2
+Nelson scores in shootout, Islanders beat Panthers 3-2

 UNIONDALE, N.Y.
+(AP) — The New York Islanders are slowly rediscovering their disciplined style and beginning to play the way they did when they made it to the second round of playoffs last season.

-(AP) — Brock Nelson scored in the shootout and the New York Islanders beat the Florida Panthers 3-2 Saturday night to snap a two-game skid.
+Brock Nelson scored in the shootout and the Islanders beat the Florida Panthers 3-2 Saturday night to snap a two-game skid.

-Anders Lee and Josh Bailey scored in regulation for the Islanders.
+“We didn’t focus on the outcome, we just focused on the process and how we have to get back to playing our way,” Islanders coach Barry Trotz said.
+“We didn’t have any passengers, it was a team win.”

 Semyon Varlamov, signed to a four-year, $20 million deal in the offseason, stopped 35 shots through overtime and all three Florida attempts in the tiebreaker to pick up his first win with New York.

+“A win tastes great,” Varlamov said.
+“After two losses, we needed this win and I thought everybody played well.”

 Evgenii Dadonov had a goal and an assist, Denis Malgin also scored, and Sam Montembeault stopped 26 shots through overtime in his firs start of the season for Florida.
 The Panthers lost in a shootout for the second straight game to fall to 1-2-2 through five games.